Vishnu: The Divine Preserver of the Hindu Universe

 - Janmashtami: celebration of Krishna’s birth.

-- Ram Navami: celebration of the birth of Rama.
+- Ram Navami: celebration of Rama’s birth.

 - Tulsi Vivah: celebration of the mystical marriage between Vishnu and the Tulsi plant.

-Vishnu's Cultural Influence
+The Cultural Influence of Vishnu

 In Art